-- Maintain effective working relationships with college affirmative action officers and designees. - Provide leadership to HR staff and others to ensure personnel decision-making processes adhere to equal opportunity and affirmative action principles. - Provide guidance in the development and utilization of selection criteria to ensure they are objective, uniform, and job related. - Assist in recruitment and retention of protected class persons and notify managers and supervisors of existing disparities - Ensure an Affirmative Action Pre-hire Review process is implemented and followed by hiring managers and supervisors by working effectively with the affirmative action officer. - Initiate and report on specific program objectives contained in the affirmative action plan; - Ensure that the reasonable accommodation process is implemented and followed for all employees and applicants in need of reasonable accommodation.
+- Maintain effective working relationships with college affirmative action officer and designees. - Provide leadership to HR staff and others to ensure personnel decision-making processes adhere to equal opportunity and affirmative action principles. - Provide guidance in the development and utilization of selection criteria to ensure they are objective, uniform, and job related. - Assist in recruitment and retention of protected class persons and notify managers and supervisors of existing disparities.

-- Assist supervisors, managers and the Affirmative Action Officer in affirmative recruitment of protected group members through career and job fairs and other recruitment efforts, as well as in selection and retention of protected group members. - Assist supervisors, managers, affirmative action officers, and human resources staff in the intentional creation of Supported worker positions that assist in reduction of college costs by diverting supportive employment duties from higher skilled workers to a supported worker position and thus improve employee morale and retention of individuals with disabilities in integrated employment. - Request recruitment assistance from MMB's Statewide Director of Diversity Recruitment and Retention in the diversity recruitment and retention of protected group members in hard to fill or executive level positions. - Include responsibility statements for affirmative action/equal employment opportunity in position descriptions and annual performance objectives.
+- Ensure an Affirmative Action Pre-hire Review process is implemented and followed by hiring managers and supervisors by working effectively with the affirmative action officer. - Initiate and report on specific program objectives contained in the affirmative action plan. - Ensure that the reasonable accommodation process is implemented and followed for all employees and applicants in need of reasonable accommodation. - Assist supervisors, managers and the Affirmative Action Officer in affirmative recruitment of protected group members through career and job fairs and other recruitment efforts, as well as in selection and retention of protected group members. - Assist supervisors, managers, affirmative action officer, and human resources staff in the intentional creation of Supported worker positions that assist in reduction of college costs by diverting supportive employment duties from higher skilled workers to a supported worker position and thus improve employee morale and retention of individuals with disabilities in integrated employment. - Request recruitment assistance from MMB's Statewide Director of Diversity Recruitment and Retention in the diversity recruitment and retention of protected group members in hard to fill or executive level positions. - Include responsibility statements for affirmative action/equal employment opportunity in position descriptions and annual performance objectives. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Maintain records of requests for reasonable accommodations.

-Human resources staff are accountable to the Chief Human Resources Officer or designee.
-Additionally, Human Resources Department ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Affirmative Action Manager on a quarterly basis.
+Human resources staff are accountable to the Human Resource Director or designees.
+Additionally, Human Resources Department ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Affirmative Action Officer on a quarterly basis.
+The Human Resources Directors oversees the administrator of ADA Title I and II, and in collaboration with the administrator of Equity and Inclusion.

-Name: Karen Irwin Email: Karen.irwin@riverland.edu Title: Chief Human Resources Officer Phone: 507-433-0692
+1. Name: Marybeth Christenson-Jones Email: marybeth.christenson-jones@hennepintech.edu Title: Interim Chief HR Officer Phone: 763-488-2525